nhs-england-tools/playwright-python-blueprint/docs/getting-started/1_Understanding_Playwright_Python.md

 ## Using pytest Logic

-When we use Playwright with pytest, a number of objects that we may want to interact with are automatically generated, but the most pertinant of these is the `page` object, which represents the browser page object we want to interact with.
+When we use Playwright with pytest, a number of objects that we may want to interact with are automatically generated, but the most pertinent of these is the `page` object, which represents the browser page object we want to interact with.
 Because it's provided automatically when we start a test run, we do not need to do any specific configuration with the test other than add a reference to this page object in the function arguments for the test like so: